 Do you know how many types of cryptocurrency wallets actually exist in the market?

 If you don’t believe me, read BlackWallet Hacked: Warns Stellar Community Not to Log Into Site and Bitcoin, Jaxx Wallets Have Security Issues, Cheetah Mobile Warns.
 These articles tell you about the tales of cryptocurrency wallet hacks.
+Often new investors are not aware of these facts, and end up picking one of previously hacked crypto wallets.
+Which is definitely not recommended.

 Let us also accept the fact that “one’s cryptos are as safe as their wallets” and different types of wallets are to be used for different purposes at different times.